Meet Our Members

 Member since 2016

-Anne Kivikko of Lakewood is a retired band and orchestra teacher of 30 years and has been enjoying bell ringing for about 20 years.
-She is very involved in her church’s music ministry, as choir member, flute player and handbell director.
-She and her husband, Kevin, enjoy spending time with their grandchildren.
+Anne lives in Lakewood and retired after teaching band and orchestra for 30 years.
+She has enjoyed bell ringing for more than 20 years.
+She is very involved in her church’s music ministry, as a flute player and handbell director.
+Anne has attended numerous handbell clinics and has served as a handbell clinician.
+She and her husband, Kevin, enjoy travelling and spending time with their grandchildren.

 Hannah Marrs